- Visits Header 4

 - Skiing during the Spring half term;

-- EFC Trips to both the Isle of Wight (Year 7) and the WW1 Battefield in Ypres, Belgium (Year 8)
+- EFC Trips to both Gloucestershire (Year 7) and the WW1 Battlefield in Ypres, Belgium (Year 8)

 - Theatre Visits